Sustainability

 Cosponsor of the Green Lane environmental diary project

-In FY2021 about 100,000 diaries were distributed to elementary schools and other facilities nationwide.
-The Teijin Group's initiatives in pursuit of a carbon-free society were introduced in these diaries.
-The environmental diary contest was held in October 2021, with 4,159 entries received from 128 organizations.
+In FY2022, about 100,000 diaries were distributed to elementary schools and other facilities nationwide.
+The Teijin Group's initiative "Re: ism," which involved the recycling of materials from used fishing nets, was introduced in these diaries.
+Continuing on from FY2021, we held a diary contest in FY2022, where 4,120 entries were received from 114 organizations.
 Although the award ceremony was cancelled due to the COVID-19 pandemic, award certificates were sent to the recipients.

-The Teijin Group exhibited at EcoPro 2021, Japan's largest environmental exhibition, raising environmental issues and presenting information on materials, products, and initiatives for solving problems.
-The Teijin booth also displayed drawings made by children concerning the theme "What will become of our world?"
+The Teijin Group exhibited at EcoPro 2022, Japan's largest environmental exhibition, raising environmental issues and presenting information on materials, products, and initiatives for solving problems.

 Fostering Volunteer Personnel